Key Takeaways

 Guest Rooms

 Room cleanliness is the most important factor that impacts guest experience.
-During our research, we stumbled upon Reddit posts discussing how small things in rooms affect a guest’s stay.
+During our research, we came across a Reddit post discussing how hotel room cleanliness standards affect a guest’s stay.
 Here’s a thread showing how particular guests are when it comes to hygiene in hotel rooms:

 - Replace or sanitize all items from the room that could have been touched by the guest, such as pens, notepads, and complimentary magazines.